 To meet requirements for the Certificate of Clinical Competence in speech-language pathology or audiology granted by the American Speech-Language-Hearing Association (ASHA), the student will need to earn a master's degree or doctoral degree.
 Therefore, four years of undergraduate study is the pre-professional training to prepare for graduate education.

 During the undergraduate program, students will complete university requirements in the humanities, social, and natural sciences.
 They will learn about the development and use of speech, language, hearing, and learn fundamentals of assessing and managing communication disorders.
-Students who major in Communication Disorders will complete a core of undergraduate courses (approximately 40 semester credits) and demonstrate the attributes and meet the expectations listed in the Technical Standards for CDO Major Program.
+Students who major in Communication Sciences and Disorders will complete a core of undergraduate courses (approximately 40 semester credits) and demonstrate the attributes and meet the expectations listed in the Technical Standards for CSD Major Program.
 Near the end of the four years of undergraduate education, students should apply for a master's degree program in speech-language pathology (SLP), or a professional doctorate degree program in audiology (Au.D.).
 Contact the The Herbert H. and Grace A. Dow College of Health Professions admissions office for more information.

 Students will be able to earn a master's degree in speech-language pathology, or professional doctorate degree in audiology (Au.D.) at CMU.
-Students interested in the speech language pathology graduate program with an undergraduate major in Communication Disorders can apply for admission.
+Students interested in the speech-language pathology graduate program with an undergraduate major in Communication Sciences and Disorders can apply for admission.
 Students who have an undergraduate degree in another field of study, will need to complete a core of undergraduate courses (approximately 29 semester credits) to provide the necessary background for graduate work.
 Completion of the master's degree in speech-language pathology takes approximately two years.
 CMU was the first university in the country to offer a professional clinical doctorate degree in audiology (Au.D.).
 This professional doctorate degree program will provide you with excellent preparation through coursework, doctoral projects, and a two-semester clinical residency.
 The Au.D. is designed for students entering the program with a bachelor's degree in Communication Sciences and Disorders or other undergraduate majors, and takes approximately four years.